COVID-19 Safety Guideline Recommendations for the House and Ballroom Community

 Click the "More Info" button below for updated CDC health regulations

 Ballroom, We Care

 an intervention created by Ballroom leaders, is dedicated to providing support, education, awareness, and identified culturally-competent resources to members of the Ballroom Community who are struggling with crystal meth use and mental health illness.

 The Ballroom Community or the Ballroom Scene is a resilient and self-supportive community with its roots dating back to the 1960s.
 As a sub-culture of the Black and Latinx NYC LGBT community, it was birthed out of a need for resilience, togetherness, creativity, and self-expression.
 To many, the Ballroom Community is a place of refuge and support.
 The Ballroom Community consists of Houses, elaborate Ball events, a Commentator, a Disc Jockey(DJ), and participants.
 More importantly, the Ballroom Community has influenced American pop culture while planting its seed around the world and empowering the rise of LGBTQ communities worldwide.
 Click here to learn more about the Ballroom Community

 Advocating for Services

-At Ballroom, We Care, we are dedicated to identifying and advocating for crystal meth services that align with the needs of our community.
+At Ballroom, We Care, we are dedicated to identifying and advocating for crystal meth and other services that align with the needs of our community.
 In most cases, Ballroom members are struggling with a unique set of challenges that could potentially contribute to issues with substance use and mental health issues.
 Click here to learn more about culturally competent resources.